seaargsp/doit/README.md

 - No data loss during form interactions

 **Alarm Integration**: Added dedicated alarm toggle for enhanced notifications:
-- Separate alarm control for sound-based alerts
+- Separate alarm control for audible alerts that work alongside regular notifications
-- Visual distinction from standard notification reminders
+- Creates alarm-style notifications at the same times as regular notification reminders
+- If no notification times are selected, alarm sounds at the due time
+- High-priority notifications with enhanced sound and visual prominence
 - Ready for integration with native notification sound settings

 **Custom Repeat Patterns**: Interactive weekday selection interface: